Why PEMF Therapy and Shockwave Therapy Are Trusted for Healing

 How Painful Is Shockwave?

-Most patients describe shockwave therapy as uncomfortable rather than intensely painful.
-The sensation is often likened to a deep tissue massage or tapping on the treated area.
+Shockwave therapy is often misunderstood as being highly painful due to its name, but the reality is more nuanced.
+Most patients describe the experience as uncomfortable rather than intensely painful.
+The sensation is often compared to a deep tissue massage or rhythmic tapping on the treated area.
+For many, the discomfort is manageable and short-lived.

 When Should You Not Use Shockwave Therapy?